darrylljk/Business-Insights-Hub/README.md

 - what-if scenario planning
 - data quality monitoring

-## Building the platform using Power BI
+## Building the platform on Power BI
 ### Understanding the data - data Dictionary
 This data set contains 7 tables, which we'll categorize into (F) Fact and (D) Dimension tables.